Patrick Piccinelli

 a work of art.
 But for me, intuitive understanding, the intelligence of the heart, and emotions are paramount.
 So my students know that it is not the speech about their creations that will impress me but the purely visual impact of their achievements!

-I love contemporary art, and it is in this direction that I work personally and with my students but too often, in contemporary practice, the discourse around the work is more interesting than the work itself, which is often weak in its formal and plastic expression.
+I love contemporary art and work personally and with my students in this direction.
+However, too often, in contemporary practice, the discourse around the work is more interesting than the work itself, which is often weak in its formal and plastic expression.